Thilaksan-A/Project-Landingpage/README.md

-This is a Landing Page template created for the Landing Page project of the odin project
+This is a Landing Page created for Project: Landing Page from the Odin project.